 The Qwest PMP focuses on the specific management tasks, processes, and procedures as they relate to the Networx program.
-As a performance-based contract, the successful execution of the program will be measured by attaining Government Service Level Agreements (SLAs), as described in Request for Proposal (RFP) Section J.13.
-Delivering against the high standards set forth by the Government requires that the Government Networx PMO and the Qwest CPO work in partnership to ensure conformance to the Networx program's standards and requirements.
-Figure A1-1 provides a representative sampling of the contract requirements, dependencies, and the assumptions regarding Government services, facilities, and personnel on which our approach is based.
+As a performance-based contract, the successful execution of the program will be measured by attaining Government SLAs, as described in RFP Section J.13.
+Delivering against the high standards set forth by the Government requires that the Government Networx PMO and the Qwest CPO work in partnership to ensure conformance to the Networx program's standards and requirements. provides a representative sampling of the contract requirements, dependencies, and the assumptions regarding Government services, facilities, and personnel on which our approach is based.